Pathfinder1996/attention-gate-residual-unet/README.md

 ## Dataset
 The dataset is from [https://github.com/wilchesf/dorsalhandveins](https://github.com/wilchesf/dorsalhandveins).

-It contains 1,782 dorsal hand vein images, cropped to ROI, and split into:
+It contains 1,782 dorsal hand vein images, manually cropped to the region of interest (ROI).

+The dataset is split in a 7:2:1 ratio for training, validation, and testing:
 - Train: `data/membrane/train/image` and `data/membrane/train/label`
 - Validation: `data/membrane/val/val_image` and `data/membrane/val/val_label`
 - Test: `data/membrane/test`